Modelling plausible scenarios for the Omicron SARS-CoV-2 variant from early-stage surveillance: Methods

 The compartmental model considers key aspects of COVID-19 epidemiology including phases for latent infection, infectious and mildly infected (showing few or no clinical signs) and severely infected (with substantial clinical signs) individuals, hospitalised, recovered and died, similar to other investigations~\cite{Arenas2020,DiDomenico2020}.
 These epidemiological processes are captured as individual disease states (Figure~\ref{fig:model-structure}).
 Individuals are also stratified into three age groups: young (0--15), adult (16--64) and elderly (65+).
 Within-OA transmission is assumed to be homogeneously mixed while between-OA transmission is determined by the empirical age-specific patterns of home and work contact (creating day/night patterns of contact).
 We do not consider overnight shifts in location or introductions from outside Scotland beyond the impact on the initial seeding.

 Deprivation is also known to influence COVID-19 transmission.
-We therefore adjust transmission rates in the model with the average health index in the local council area.
+We therefore adjust transmission rates in the model according to the average SIMD health index in the local Council Area.

 Population mobility patterns are determined by the patterns of movements to work recorded in Scottish Census data.
-We assume that only adults contribute to commuter movement, in the daytime; the remaining proportion of adults and all young and elderly individuals are assumed to move primarily within their local OAs, which also account for non-work activities.
-Finally, commuting in the model is restricted to healthy and exposed or mildly symptomatic individuals; severely infected and hospitalised individuals do not commute.
-The day/night patterns also result in two transmission rates.
+We assume that only adults contribute to commuter movement, in the daytime.
+The remaining proportion of adults and all young and elderly individuals are assumed to move primarily within their local OAs, but also in some proportion to nearby OAs, to account for non-work movements (e.g.\ school, shopping, recreation).
+Finally, movement in the model is restricted to healthy and exposed or mildly symptomatic individuals; severely infected and hospitalised individuals do not move.

+Individuals move within the spatial structure of the model on a day/night cycle.
+During the day those who commute are moved to their work location, and those others who move locally are moved to their other daytime location, transmission occurs within these locations and in the home locations for those who remain.
+During the night all individuals return to their home locations and transmission occurs within the home locations.
+The day/night pattern results in two transmission rates---the day rate where adults have moved to work locations and others have potentially moved to nearby locations, and the night rate where all individuals have returned to their home locations.